headshot

 Phone: (603) 862-0724

 Dr. Ngozi Victoria Enelamah is an Assistant Professor in the Department of Social Work at the College of Health and Human Services, University of New Hampshire.
-Her interdisciplinary research and scholarship adopt culturally grounded approaches to address global mental health disparities among immigrant and refugee children, youth, and families.
-Her interventions use biopsychosocial frameworks and adopt an implementation science approach toward promoting and integrating behavioral health into allied services.
+Her interdisciplinary research and scholarship adopt culturally grounded approaches to address global mental health disparities among children, youth, and families.
+She explores how family, school, and neighborhood environments shape development and behavioral outcomes across contexts of displacement and structural adversity.
 Dr. Enelamah has over two decades of macro practice, community, and public health experience that has helped to address and strengthen health and education systems.
 Before becoming a faculty member at UNH, Dr. Enelamah's work in the non-profit sector focused on strengthening maternal, child, and adolescent health and health systems.

 Courses Taught